 The existing Indian family doctrine is a judicially created exception to the ICWA for factual situations when the minor has never been a member of an Indian home or exposed to Indian culture.
-It was first applied by the Kansas Supreme Court in Matter of Adoption of Baby Boy L. (1982) 231 Kan.
-199 [643 P.2d 168, 175.
+It was first applied by the Kansas Supreme Court in Matter of Adoption of Baby Boy L. (Kan.
+1982) 643 P.2d 168, 175.
 That court has since repudiated the doctrine, as have courts in many other states.
 (In re A.J.S.
-(2009) 288 Kan.
-429 [204 P.3d 543, 548-551]; see Thompson v.
-Fairfax County Dept. of Family Services (2013) 62 Va.
-App.
-350 [747 S.E.2d 838, 847-848] [citing and joining "the growing chorus of courts that have rejected the Existing Indian Family Exception"].)
+(Kan.
+2009) 204 P.3d 543, 548-551; see also Thompson v.
+Fairfax County Dept. of Family Services (Va.Ct.App.
+2013) 747 S.E.2d 838, 847-848 [citing and joining "the growing chorus of courts that have rejected the Existing Indian Family Exception"].)

 In California, there is a split in the appellate districts, and the continued viability of the doctrine is far from settled.
 Four of California's six appellate districts have rejected the doctrine.
-Most recently, the First Appellate District declared, "There is no question that the existing Indian family doctrine is not viable in California."
+Most recently, the First Appellate District declared "[t]here is no question that the existing Indian family doctrine is not viable in California."
 (Autumn K., supra, 221 Cal.App.4th at p.
 716.)
-The Sixth Appellate District rejected the doctrine in In re Vincent M. (2007) 150 Cal.App.4th 1247, 1265 [59 Cal.
-Rptr.
-3d 321], turning away from its earlier application of the doctrine in Crystal R. v.
-Superior Court (1997) 59 Cal.App.4th 703, 718-724 [69 Cal.
-Rptr.
-2d 414] (Crystal R.), and explicitly rejecting this district's continued application of the doctrine in Santos Y., supra, 92 Cal.App.4th 1274.
-Also among those rejecting the doctrine are the Third Appellate District (Adoption of Hannah S. (2006) 142 Cal.App.4th 988, 996 [48 Cal.
-Rptr.
-3d 605]) and the Fifth Appellate District (In re Alicia S. (1998) 65 Cal.App.4th 79 [76 Cal.
-Rptr.
-2d 121] (Alicia S.)).
+The Sixth Appellate District rejected the doctrine in In re Vincent M. (2007) 150 Cal.App.4th 1247, 1265, turning away from its earlier application of the doctrine in Crystal R. v.
+Superior Court (1997) 59 Cal.App.4th 703, 718-724 (Crystal R.), and explicitly rejecting this district's continued application of the doctrine in Santos Y., supra, 92 Cal.App.4th 1274.
+Also among those rejecting the doctrine are the Third Appellate District (In re Adoption of Hannah S. (2006) 142

+Cal.App.4th 988, 996) and the Fifth Appellate District (In re Alicia S. (1998) 65 Cal.App.4th 79 (Alicia S.)).

-Of the two California appellate districts that have upheld the doctrine, the Fourth District's decision (In re Alexandria Y. (1996) 45 Cal.App.4th 1483 [53 Cal.
-Rptr.
-2d 679]) predates the enactment of Welfare and Institutions Code section 224 in 2006, codifying the California Legislature's intent to protect and encourage an Indian child's connection to the tribal community, regardless of the child's prior connection to the tribe.
+Of the two California appellate districts that have upheld the doctrine, the Fourth District's decision (In re Alexandria Y. (1996) 45 Cal.App.4th 1483) pre-dates the enactment of Welfare and Institutions Code section 224 in 2006, codifying the California Legislature's intent to protect and encourage an Indian child's connection to the tribal community, regardless of the child's prior connection to the tribe.
 Only our own Second District has published an opinion rejecting the Legislature's attempt to establish the ICWA's application where a minor's sole connection to the tribe is biological.
-(Santos Y., supra, 92 Cal.App.4th 1274 [not applying statute rejecting existing Indian family doctrine because Cal.
-Legislature has no independent constitutional authority with respect to Indian tribes].)
-Even if Santos Y., supra, 92 Cal.App.4th 1274 is correct in recognizing the existing Indian family doctrine, it is distinguishable from the current case because the appellants and the minors in Santos Y. both sought the same result, namely continued placement with the de facto parents.
-In contrast here, Alexandria, through her counsel, argues the court was correct in applying the ICWA, and only the P.s--who lack an independent constitutional right--are arguing the ICWA is unconstitutional as applied.
-Without going into an in depth analysis, in light of the numerous decisions within California and from other states rejecting the existing Indian family doctrine, we are inclined to agree with the Sixth District's reasoning that later California statutes indicate a clear intent to prohibit state courts from continuing to apply the existing Indian family doctrine in cases where the ICWA would otherwise apply.
+(Santos Y., supra, 92 Cal.App.4th 1274 [not applying statute rejecting existing Indian family doctrine because California legislature has no independent constitutional authority with respect to Indian tribes].)
+Even if Santos Y., supra, 92 Cal.App.4th 1274 is correct in recognizing the existing Indian family doctrine, it is distinguishable from the current case because the appellants and the minors in Santos Y. both sought the same result, namely continued placement with de facto parents.
+In contrast here, Alexandria, through her counsel, argues the court was correct in applying the ICWA, and only the P.s-who lack an independent constitutional right-are arguing the ICWA is unconstitutional as applied.
+Without going into an in-depth analysis, in light of the numerous decisions within California and from other states rejecting the existing Indian family doctrine, we are inclined to agree with the Sixth District's reasoning that later California statutes indicate a clear intent to prohibit state courts from continuing to apply the existing Indian family doctrine in cases where the ICWA would otherwise apply.
 (See In re Vincent M., supra, 150 Cal.App.4th at p.
 1271 (conc. opn. of Bamattre-Manoukian, J.); see also Welf. & Inst.
-Code, § 224, subds. (a)(2) & (c).)
+Code, § 224, subds. (a)(2) and (c).)